Reviewed by: Karen Skjei, MD

 Written by: Lauryn Feil

-UT Health Austin and Dell Children’s Medical Center are excited to announce the new Clínica Hispana de Epilepsia Pediátrica (Hispanic Clinic for Pediatric Epilepsy), part of the Comprehensive Pediatric Epilepsy Center within the Neuroscience Center at Dell Children’s expected to open this December.
+UT Health Austin and Dell Children’s Medical Center are excited to announce the opening of the new Clínica Hispana de Epilepsia Pediátrica (Hispanic Clinic for Pediatric Epilepsy), part of the Comprehensive Pediatric Epilepsy Center within UT Health Austin Pediatric Neurosciences at Dell Children’s, a clinical partnership between UT Health Austin and Dell Children’s Medical Center.
 This new clinic provides personalized epilepsy care for Spanish-speaking patients and their families with limited English proficiency.
 All appointment coordination, care delivery, and interactions with patients and their families will be conducted by fluent Spanish-speaking staff and care providers without the need for interpreters, creating a unique clinical offering in Central Texas.

 Throughout the state of Texas, nearly 50,000 children have active epilepsy, more than any other state in the U.S. after California.
 According to census data, one-third of those children are of Hispanic ethnicity.
 Studies show that the language barrier between patients and providers, even when interpreter services are provided, has contributed to poorer epilepsy and psychosocial outcomes among Hispanic patients with epilepsy as opposed to non-Hispanic white patients with epilepsy.